-2.3 Member Tax Credits
+2.3 Government Contributions

-To assist eligible members with their savings, the Government will contribute a Member Tax Credit (MTC) of \$0.50 to the member's account for every dollar the member contributes to the Scheme, up to a maximum credit of \$521.43 in a year.
+To assist eligible members with their savings, the Government will contribute a Member Tax Credit (MTC) (also known as a Government contribution) of \$0.50 to the member's account for every dollar the member contributes to the Scheme, up to a maximum credit of \$521.43 in a year.
 The year, for this purpose, runs from 1 July to 30 June.